chhenni/questlog-strahd/Sessions/Session01.md

 In a feat of amazing strenght Elvira manages to toss the armour down to the ground floor, and we take up positions in the staircase and let the armor come to us, to defeat it.

 After this battle we decide to search the house more thourogly.
 Starting at the ground floor, we notice nothing of interest.
 But on the first floor we find a library containing a hidden room.
 In the hidden room we find a bunch of tooms pertaining to rituals for the Prists of Osibus.
-A corpse who seemed to have triggered a trap, and a letter from Strahd von Zrovich
+A corpse who seemed to have triggered a trap, and a letter from Strahd von Zrovich.

 <blockquote>
 My most pathetic servant,